nealchau/coalescence/README.md

 APIs using the requests or urllib libraries through provided adaptors without modification, and likewise enables the testing framework to provide simulated results without modification.
-(In a production environment the choice of adaptor could be defaulted or wrapped with a particular choice for an end users.)
+(In a production environment the choice of adaptor could be defaulted or wrapped with a particular choice for end users.)